babashka/babashka/README.md

 The `clojure.core` functions are accessible without a namespace alias.

-The following namespaces are required by default and only available through the aliases.
+The following namespaces are required by default and available through the pre-defined aliases.
+You may use `require` + `:as` and/or `:refer` on these namespaces.
 If not all vars are available, they are enumerated explicitly.

 - `clojure.string` aliased as `str`
 - `clojure.set` aliased as `set`